 Wuabit will have information about the user’s phone number when they first start using the service.
 However, it would later ask for an email id or a second number.

-The current Bitcoin wallet market is dominated by players like eToro, Binance, and Coinbase.
+The current Bitcoin wallet market is dominated by players like Binance and Coinbase.
 Software wallets like Bitcoin Core, Exodus and Jaxx are popular, and people are looking for extra security or cold storage of their cryptocurrencies also opt for hardware wallets like the Ledger Nano S, Trezor or paper wallets.